invider/rebasic.mix/README.md

 PRINT "HELLO, BASIC"
 ```

 How can you get any simpler that that?
 It is just a command following by a string.
 You are telling the computer to print out a string.
 Plain and simple.
-No object, no boilerplate, no noise.
+No objects, no boilerplate, no noise.

-And that is how it is supposed to be in a learing environment.
-That is how it is in _ReBasic_.
+_And that is how it is supposed to be in a learing environment._ That is how it is in _ReBasic_.